percona/cloud-tools/doc/Agent.rst

-Percona Agent is a background service that collects MySQL server metrics and sends this data to :term:`Percona Cloud` over a secure websocket connection.
+Percona Agent is a background service that collects MySQL server metrics and sends this data over a secure websocket connection to the API tha stores it in a database hosted by Percona.
-It uses a unique :term:`API key` to identify the data for a specific :term:`organization`.
+The agent uses a unique :term:`API key` to identify the data for a specific :term:`organization`.

 Percona Agent code is open source, and available on